cloudfoundry-attic/cf/README.md

 Spaces
-  create-space [NAME] [ORGANIZATION]	Create a space in an organization delete-space SPACES...
-Delete a space and its contents rename-space [SPACE] [NAME]       	Rename a space space [SPACE]                     	Show space information spaces [ORGANIZATION]             	List spaces in an organization switch-space NAME                 	Switch to a space
+  create-space [NAME] [ORGANIZATION]	Create a space in an organization delete-space SPACE                	Delete a space and its contents rename-space [SPACE] [NAME]       	Rename a space space [SPACE]                     	Show space information spaces [ORGANIZATION]             	List spaces in an organization switch-space NAME                 	Switch to a space

 Routes
-  routes	List routes in a space
+  delete-route ROUTE	Delete a route routes            	List routes in a space

 Domains
   domains [SPACE]	List domains in a space map-domain NAME    	Map a domain to an organization or space unmap-domain DOMAIN	Unmap a domain from an organization or space

 Administration
-  users                                         	List all users curl MODE PATH HEADERS...
-Execute a raw request guid TYPE [NAME]                              	Obtain guid of an object(s) service-auth-tokens                           	List service auth tokens create-service-auth-token [LABEL] [PROVIDER]  	Create a service auth token update-service-auth-token [SERVICE_AUTH_TOKEN]	Update a service auth token
+  users							List all users
+  curl MODE PATH HEADERS...
+Execute a raw request guid TYPE [NAME]                              	Obtain guid of an object(s) set-quota [QUOTA_DEFINITION] [ORGANIZATION]   	Change the quota definition for the given (or current) organization. service-auth-tokens                           	List service auth tokens create-service-auth-token [LABEL] [PROVIDER]  	Create a service auth token update-service-auth-token [SERVICE_AUTH_TOKEN]	Update a service auth token